NewsLocal NewsGrand Rapids

 September 2021

-Police were twice called to the Davenport property for a noise complaint, including for a report of “booms like cannonballs,” but “didn’t see anything unusual.”
+Police were twice called to the Davenport property for a noise complaint, including for a report of “booms like cannonballs,” though they “didn’t see anything unusual.”

-A September 30 report also notes the Davenports felt “accused” and “asked if [deputies] had a warrant to be on [their] property.”
+The latter report also notes the Davenports felt “accused” by deputies and “asked if [they] had a warrant to be on [their] property.”

 December 2021

-The Butlers called police, asking for deputies to supervise while they drove on the easement to pick up building materials from their property.
+The Butlers called police, asking for deputy supervision while they used the easement to pick up building materials from their property.

 January 2022

-The Butlers again called police, asking for police supervision while they traversed the easement.
-The Davenports, however, did not want the Butlers to drive on the two-track due to poor weather conditions and were “upset about how police have been called and responded for [REDACTED] and not for [them].”
+The Butlers again called police, asking for deputy supervision while they traversed the easement.
+The Davenports, however, did not want the Butlers to drive on the two-track due to poor weather conditions and were “upset about how police have been called and responded for [the Butlers] and not for [them].”

 September 2022